 The Police and Crime Commissioner for Cumbria has said that he is confident the Police Service could be delivered in either option being proposed but that the preference would be for two unitaries.
 He would also be open to assuming Fire and Rescue Authority responsibilities in the future and would support the development of a Mayoral model.
-Lancashire counterparts have flagged complexity and concern caused by not considering reorganisation across Lancashire.
-There will need to be more time and opportunity for discussion, both locally and nationally, about the implications of local government reorganisation on other authorities.
+Lancashire counterparts have flagged the complexity but agree the proposal is deliverable with no issue considered insurmountable.

 The Lead Member and Chief Officer for the Cumbria Fire and Rescue Authority, which is hosted by the County Council, expressed initial concern that reorganisation would require a separation into two fire authorities.
 However, they saw no reason why it would not be possible to continue to deliver good services across the current footprint, including the Bay.
-The Chief Fire Officer in Lancashire, which is a stand alone authority, agreed it was deliverable although complicated.
+The deputy Chief Fire Officer in Lancashire, which is a stand alone authority, agreed it was deliverable although complicated.